1. As a rider, how do I join the league?

 11. How much does a race entry cost?

 Cost of race entry is up to the race organiser and generally between £10 and £25.
 Please follow the link supplied under the events tab to find out.
 If entering on the day, you are likely to find that the cost of entry is more than had you pre-entered online.
 This is to encourage online entry.
-If you don’t have a full race licence, it will cost you £10* to purchase a day licence on top of the race entry fee.
+If you don’t have a full race licence, you will have to purchase a day licence on top of the race entry fee.
+These can cost between £5 and £10, depending circumstances.
+Please refer to the British Cycling website for more details about single day licences.

 12. Can I enter an event on the day?